Burcu Düner

-Jennifer Burcu Düner (born 20 August 1979), aka Jennifer Düner in Germany and Burcu Düner in Turkey, is a German-born Turkish former football midfielde.
+Jennifer Burcu Düner (born 20 August 1979), known as Jennifer Düner in Germany and Burcu Düner in Turkey, is a former footballer who played as a midfielder.
 After playing in German clubs she moved to Turkey.
-Lately she played in the Turkish Women's Second League for Bursa Sağlıkgücü Gençlikspor with jersey number 13.
-She was a member of the Turkish national team in 2010.

-Career
+Born in Germany, she made eight appearances the Turkey national team scoring two goals.

-Club
+Club career

-Jennifer Düner played in Germany for the Frauen-Bundesliga clubs FFC Flaesheim-Hillen (1999–2001), FFC Heike Rheine (2001–2004) and SG Wattenscheid 09 (2007–2008) in the forward position.
+Düner played in Germany for the Frauen-Bundesliga clubs FFC Flaesheim-Hillen (1999–2001), FFC Heike Rheine (2001–2004) and SG Wattenscheid 09 (2007–2008) in the forward position.

 She received her license in Turkey on 4 February 2009 from Sakarya Yenikent Güneşspor, where she played until October that year.
 For the 2009–10 season, Burcu Düner transferred to Bursa Sağlıkgücü Gençlikspor.
 There, she played two seasons.

-International
+International career

-Jennifer Düner made her international debut in the Germany U-19 team at the UEFA Under-19 European Championship play-off match against Poland on 14 October 1997.
+Düner made her international debut in the Germany U-19 team at the UEFA Under-19 European Championship play-off match against Poland on 14 October 1997.

 Burcu Düner was called up to the Turkey national team, and debuted in the 2011 FIFA World Cup qualification – UEFA Group 5 match against Malta on 27 March 2010.
 She capped one more time at the same tournament.